anrchen/LA1comp445/A1_26948065/README.txt

 Tyler Ramsay #26948065
 LA1 Comp 445

-Make sure node is installed.
+Make sure node and all the dependencies are installed.

 To get a cURL like app, follow this installation:
     Add the following bash function in your .bash_profile, where